00826/konbini/README.md

 ## items

 > [!NOTE]
-> because exported types can't be accessed more than a file deep, types used by Konbini are housed in their own dedicated `types.luau` file
+> because exported types can't be accessed more than a file deep, types are housed in `types.luau`, and are exported directly from `require(path.to.Konbini)`

 |module|why it exists|dependencies|unit tested?|
 |-|-|-|:-:|